iogrids/Tutorials-Guides/working-with-json-python.md

        print("And it is toasted!")

     # toppings is an array in the above JSON object.
-    # Once converted to Python object it JSON array becomes a list.
+    # Once converted to Python object using json.loads() method, JSON array becomes a list.
     # Hence you can iterate over the above list as shown below

     for topping in data['toppings']: